-Join David Gassner for an in-depth discussion in this video Synchronizing threads, part of Java Advanced Training.
+Join David Gassner for an in-depth discussion in this video Synchronizing threads, part of Advanced Java Programming (2012).

 There are many sorts of applications where multiple threads might need to share a resource,…and you will need to synchronize these threads so that only one thread at a time has access to that resource.…I'll demonstrate how to do this in the project SyncThreads.…I'm starting with an empty Main class and with a custom thread class that extends thread.…In this version of MyThread I'm sleeping for 2 seconds, but that's it, I'm not outputting…anything to the screen quite yet.…